STORAGE OPTIONS FOR WATER HARVESTING

 LARGE STORAGE CAPACITY: 5,000+ GALLONS

-Large storage capacity is most often required when the system is design to retain stormwater off very large building roofs and parking lots.
+Large storage capacity is most often required for properties with large rooftops and high demand for non-potable water.
 These capacities can range from 20,000 gallons to millions of gallons.
-The most efficient method for storing these large quantities of water is in subterranean vessels.
+The most efficient method for storing these large quantities of water is in subsurface retention systems.

 Unlimited capacity; very long life; high strength under load bearing surfaces like parking lots; hold-down systems not required

 Unlimited capacity and shape; passive biological water filtration and purification; integrated capture of surface water; much lower cost than sealed systems like vaults and tanks; no heavy equipment required for installation; 95% void means smaller excavations and less fill than cylinder and pipe systems.
 “Living system” does not require sanitation in the tank or mechanical recirculation to maintain water quality like a sealed tank system.
 Eligible for extra LEED points – made from 85% recycled plastics and manufactured in the Mid-West U.S.